Does financial education work? Prove it!

-MyBnk takes the impact of our financial education and enterprise programmes very seriously.
+MyBnk takes measuring the impact of our financial education and enterprise programmes for young people very seriously.

-Our programmes are designed to provide short, intensive educational experiences that ‘join the dots’; and build up young people’s existing capabilities.
-We aim to develop young people’s core knowledge and skills, boosting their confidence to successfully apply their learning and take positive steps in their lives.
+Our work is designed to provide short, intensive educational experiences that ‘join the dots’; and build up existing capabilities.
+From the ages of seven to 25, we develop young people’s core knowledge and skills, boosting their confidence to successfully apply their learning and take positive steps in their lives.